ycihan0/Food-Ordering/README.md

 - Nodemailer

 # What can the user do?
 - View Menus:     Users can browse the restaurant’s full menu in detail.
 - Add Products to Cart:     Users can add desired products to their cart and place orders.
 - Make Reservations:     Users can make restaurant reservations for a specific date and time.
 - Receive Email Notifications:     Users are notified via email about their reservation and order status.
 - Search Products:     Users can easily find products using the search function.
 - Sign Up/Log In:     Users can create an account and log in to the system.
 - Log In with GitHub:     Users can log in easily with their GitHub account.
 - View Profile:     Users can view their profile information.
-- Update Profile Information: Users can update their profile details.
+- Update Profile Information :     Users can update their profile details.
 - Change Password:     Users can change their password easily.
 - View and Track Orders:     Users can view and track their past orders
+- View discounted products
+- View customer reviews from API
 #  What can admin do?
 - View Dashboard Statistics:     Admins can view overall system statistics and status on the dashboard.
 - Add, Update, and Delete Products:     Admins can add new products to the menu, update existing ones, or delete them.
 - View Orders:     Admins can view incoming orders and manage them.
 - Change Order Status:     Admins can update the status of orders (e.g., preparing, on the way, delivered).
 - View and Manage Reservation Requests:     Admins can review, approve, or reject incoming reservation requests.
 - Add Product Categories:     Admins can add new product categories to the menu.
 - Update Footer Information:     Admins can update the information in the website's footer section.
 # Get started
 - firstly fork
 - download